Doctor of Philosophy in Audiology and Speech Sciences (PhD)

 Jenstad, Lorienne (hearing aids, aging, audiology, hearing health, amplification)

-Marinova-Todd, Stefka (bilingualism, second language acquisition, language development, literacy, ESL children, children at risk of language difficulties, language disorders in bilingual children and adults, Bilingual language development and second language acquisition, language and literacy development in ESL-learners, cognitive development of biligual children, autism)
+Marinova-Todd, Stefka (bilingualism, second language acquisition, language development, literacy, ESL children, children at risk of language difficulties, language disorders in bilingual children and adults, Second language acquisition; language development and language learning difficulties of bilingual children)

-Shahnaz, Navid (Hearing, noise, audiology, ears, effect of personal listening devices (iPods) on hearing, hearing in infants and adults, high frequency thresholds, Diagnostic audiology, effect of personal listening devices (iPods) on hearing)
+Shahnaz, Navid (Hearing, noise, audiology, ears, effect of personal listening devices (iPods) on hearing, hearing in infants and adults, high frequency thresholds, Diagnostic audiology, including multifrequency tympanometry and acoustic reflex studies in adults and newborns)

-Small, Jeff (Acquired language disorders, dementia, aphasia, adult language processing )
+Small, Jeff (Acquired language and cognitive communication disorders, including dementia and aphasia; adult language processing/psycholinguistics)

 Recent Doctoral Citations